Vyral/mcpherson-sisters/_posts/2020-06-15-q-how-can-i-spruce-up-my-backyard.md

 {% include pullquote.html %}

 **4\.
 Basic maintenance.** Pull the weeds, get new mulch, mow your lawn.
 This may seem obvious, but some of the things we’ve seen in people’s yards are unbelievable.
 Also, If you have dogs, reach out to us, we know a great treat that helps with keeping their urine from yellowing the grass.
-They’re good for your dog’s health too\!&nbsp;
+They’re good for your dog’s health too!&nbsp;

 Our market has been crazy lately.
 We’re living and breathing the real estate market every day, so we know how to help with whatever real estate needs you may have.